Usage

 Also check out the API documentation or the code.

-Initialisation
+Instance Initialisation

-Create a new instance of the TimezoneFinder class to be reused for multiple consequent timezone queries:
+For more control and better performance, you can create your own instance of the TimezoneFinder class to be reused for multiple consequent timezone queries:

 from timezonefinder import TimezoneFinder